-The flu is an infection of the respiratory tract which is caused by the quick acting influenza virus.
-Influenza is the more scientific name for the flu.
-After contamination by the flu virus, it can take between two and seven days before getting really sick.
-This delay is called the incubation period.
+The flu is an infection of the upper respiratory tract which is caused by the fast-acting and contagious influenza virus.
+Influenza is the formal name for the flu and this virus impacts humans all around the globe.
+Once an individual is contaminated by the flu, it can take between two and seven days before getting really sick.
+This delay is called the incubation period and is the time it takes between infection and the appearance of symptoms as the pathogen replicates and multiples.
 Generally, the first flu symptoms occur after two to three days.

 The symptoms associated with the common cold and the flu feel similar at the beginning:

 A runny nose, a sore throat, watery eyes, coughing and sneezing.
-With a cold, you may feel a bit “fluish”, but after a few days the symptoms usually disappear.
+With a cold, you may feel a bit "fluish", but after a few days the symptoms usually disappear and tend to be distinctly more mild.

 - a high fever which may rise to 39°C or higher within 12 hours